wp-plugins/text-captcha/readme.txt

 = What do you have left to do?

-* Add some css to make it prettier.
+* Add some css to make admin prettier.
 * Test on multiple versions of Wordpress.
 * Gather feedback.
 * Bulletproof the PHP.
 * Bulletproof the JavaScript.
+* Bulletproof the Ajax.
-* Add config options for challenge header, error message
+* Add config options for challenge header, error message.
-* Make the error message more graceful
+* Make the error message more graceful.
+* Consider storing captcha answers in the db instead of a session.

 == Changelog ==

-= 0.5 =
+= 0.9 =
 * Initial import.
 * multiplication, addition and riddle modules.

+= 0.9.1 =
+* Hack to make it work in explorer.

+= 0.9.2 =
+* Added a rudimentary ajax hook so you can make it work with plugins like http://wordpress.org/extend/plugins/comment-validation/